section-engineering-education/engineering-education/engineering-education/currency-layer-api-in-django/index.md

 ### Working on the URLs
 In Django, URLs are specified in the `urls.py` file.
 The URLs determine where to fetch a particular resource in the application.

-The main `urls.py` file is found in the major application folder in the same directory as the `settings.py` file.
+The main `urls.py` file is found in the main application folder in the same directory as the `settings.py` file.

 Add the following code snippets to the file to facilitate the routing and rendering of the HTML templates.